 Getting back to the prostitute thing: what about the girls who come over with their girlfriends to hang out, drink with you, take it back upstairs and in exchange for letting them 'borrow' some money they make all the seduction moves for you, sleep over and leave before you wake up, presuming any bankrolls or quaaludes they see lying around are meant for them ---- but they're not prostitutes!
 Depending on who you ask anyway.
-I confess I don't know anything about this whole quaint custom (as experienced via Blaine in Mad Men).
-When I first moved to NYC there were still blocks downtown in the village where you'd turn a corner and bam, it would be insane, drunken black ladies garish with make-up, dresses a world too small for their rotund, massive curvy bodies, bobbling around like a parade float in the breeze, anchored by eight inch pin point heels, a minuscule handbag lifted out at their side like Dumbo's flying feather; pimps in white furs strutting around, shaky crackheads eyeing your car for signs of wealth or the cops; everyone (including us) with open beers in brown bags, loud soul music (back before rap took off) with bass so heavy you felt it in your bones three blocks away coming from some low rider car.
-There was a route going up and around 7th Avenue and below Houston, where cars would just circle around and around, barely moving, everyone stopping every three second along double parked tailgates to say hi to someone or start a fight or buy drugs or sex.
+I confess I don't know anything about this whole quaint custom (as experienced in Mad Men) but when I first moved to NYC there were still blocks downtown in the village where you'd turn a corner and bam, it would be insane, drunken black ladies garish with make-up, gold lame dresses a world too small for their zaftig shapes; wasted and weaving around like a parade float in the breeze, miraculously anchored by eight inch pin point heels, a minuscule handbag lifted out at their side like Dumbo's flying feather; pimps in white furs strutting around, shaky crackheads eyeing your car for signs of wealth or the cops; everyone (including us) with open beers in brown bags, loud soul music (back before rap took off) with bass so heavy you felt it in your bones three blocks away coming from some low rider car.
+If you were hammered and courageous it was a beautiful sight.
 For us, a bunch of white dudes newly moved to the city it was like a magician lifted a curtain on our workaday David Dinkins-cum-Giuliani world and there it was: the NYC of the 70s on this one last downtown block, like a reservation.